Index theory of uniform pseudodifferential operators: Uniform pseudodifferential operators on manifolds of bounded geometry

-\begin{rem} We are considering only operators that would correspond to H\"ormander's class $S_{1, 0}^k(\Omega)$, if we consider open subsets $\Omega$ of $\IR^m$ instead of an $m$-dimensional manifold $M$, i.e., we do not investigate operators corresponding to the more general classes $S_{\rho, \delta}^k(\Omega)$.
-The paper \cite[Definition 2.1]{hormander_ess_norm} is the one where H\"ormander introduced these classes. \end{rem}
+\begin{rem} We consider only operators that would correspond to H\"ormander's class $S_{1, 0}^k(\Omega)$, if we consider open subsets $\Omega$ of $\IR^m$ instead of an $m$-dimensional manifold $M$, i.e., we do not investigate operators corresponding to the more general classes $S_{\rho, \delta}^k(\Omega)$.
+The paper \cite[Definition 2.1]{hormander_ess_norm} is the one where H\"ormander introduced these classes.